Skip to main content

 The Environmental Quality Incentives Program (EQIP) is NRCS’ flagship conservation program that helps farmers, ranchers and forest landowners integrate conservation into working lands.

-Environmental Quality Incentives Program (EQIP) 2024
+Environmental Quality Incentives Program (EQIP) 2025

-Farmers can apply now for technical and financial assistance through the Environmental Quality Incentives Program (EQIP)
+Farmers can apply now for technical and financial assistance through the Environmental Quality Incentives Program (EQIP).

-The first EQIP application cutoff date for Fiscal Year 2024 is November 17, 2023.
-First Eligibility deadline is January 22, 2024.
+The first EQIP and EQIP-IRA application cutoff date for Fiscal Year 2025 is November 15, 2024.
+First Eligibility deadline is January 17, 2025.

-Additional application cutoff dates are scheduled March 15, 2024, and May 17, 2024.
-Eligibility deadlines are April 19th and May 31st, respectively, pending funds availability.
+Additional application cutoff dates are scheduled March 14, 2025, and May 16, 2025.
+Eligibility deadlines are April 18th and May 30th, respectively, pending funds availability.
 NRCS accepts applications year-round but makes funding selections at application cut-off dates.

 Eligibility